karakays/lfcs/README.md

 #### `grub.cfg`
 GRUB configuration is read by `GRUB` during boot and is found in `/boot/grub` or `/boot/grub2` depending on the distribution.
 It should not be edited directly because is auto-generated by `update-grub` command.
 It's based on `/etc/default/grub` and `/etc/grub.d`.
 Any update on these files requires running `update-grub` to reconstruct the `grub.cfg` file.

-### XXXIIX. `SysV`, `upstart` and `systemd`
+### XXXIIX. `SysVinit`, `upstart` and `systemd`

 #### `init` process
-`/sbin/init` or just `init` is the first process in the user-space and also the last one until system shuts down.
+`/sbin/init` or just `init` is the first process in the user-space with PID=1.
+It's also the last one until system shuts down.
+It's considered as the parent of all user processes (except those started by kernel)

+`lrwxrwxrwx 1 root 20 Oct 28  2018 /sbin/init -> /lib/systemd/systemd`

-Traditionally, all distributions based on UNIX's `SystemV` to manage `init`. `SysVinit` manages the boot process sequentially which results with poor start-up.
+Traditionally, all distributions are based on UNIX's `SystemV` to manage `init`. `SysV` manages the boot process sequentially which results with poor start-up performance.

 Modern systems use `upstart` or `systemd` which enables parallel system startup.
 * `upstart` developed by Ubuntu in version 6.10.